package-url/purl-spec/README.rst

 - OpenShift fabric8 analytics uses ecosystem, name and version
 - ScanCode and AboutCode.org use a type, name and version
-- SPDX has an appendix for external repository references and uses a type and a locator with a type-specific syntax for part separators in a URL-like string
+- SPDX has an appendix for external repository references and uses a type and a locator with a type-specific syntax for component separators in a URL-like string
 - versioneye uses a type, name and version